UniLogin/UniLogin/docs/source/relayer.rst

 **Database**

-To run relayer in development mode and to run tests you need to have Postgres installed and running.
+To run a relayer in a development mode and to run tests you need to have Postgres installed and running.
 You also need to have `universal_login_relayer_development` database created.

 You can do it in your favorite database UI, or from `psql`: